Discover How to Plan a Software Development Project According to the Best Practices

 Next up, you define a project tracking process.
-Once you are done planning the milestones and duty charts, the next step is to ideate and develop a framework to track the progress of the project easily.
+Once you are done planning the milestones and duty charts, the next step is to ideate and develop a framework to track the progress and software development KPIs of the project.
 You can track progress by milestone, or by time elapsed if you’re not very confident in the milestone time estimates.

 However, no matter the type of progress management you choose, you need to ensure how to ensure that the teams and individuals adhere to the agreed timelines.
 Moreover, you also need to devise a set of SOPs or a framework to address what to do in case the project is exceeding the timeline.

 Development of Project

 As the name suggests, the software development phase of the project is an important part of the process.
 This is where you create, test, and finalize both the front-end and the back-end of the product.
 And that is why this is one of the most time-consuming tasks in your software project plan.

 That is because as the project is worked on, the scope of the project will be expanded, and so will the requirements.
 You need to devise a framework to address this translation of the high level requirements and scope as the project progresses, and how you can add and integrate them into the project without affecting the timeline.

 Now, for smaller projects, this may not take very long.
 However, for unique projects, or large, enterprise level projects, this is a critical and time consuming process.